kgxsz/slates-in-a-pile/README.md

 - Include your new slate's state in the global state atom in `core.cljs`.

 #### State n transitions
 A slate can have state.
-That state is represented by an integer n. this slate state is defined in the `state` atom in `core.cljs`.
+That state is represented by an integer n.
+This slate state is defined in the `state` atom in `core.cljs`.
 When you press the left or right arrow key whilst on a slate, you will decrease or increase n.
 This state transition will cause that slate to invoke both it's `render-state` and `did-update` functions.

 You can use any function of n to generate data on state transitions.
 You can decorate that data with d3.